 Now, It’s Your Turn…

-Anyone with enough guts to start a small business of their own and become an entrepreneur already has the innate desire to succeed, and two things in particular sure can help to further things along — money and brand recognition.
+Anyone with enough guts to start a small business of their own – even a business in a box opportunity – and become an entrepreneur already has the innate desire to succeed, and two things in particular sure can help to further things along — money and brand recognition.
 If you’re looking for opportunities to get more than a little of one or the other or both, here are some current and upcoming small business contests that may be just up your alley:

 The DREAM BIG Small Business of the Year Award